 When a prospect calls in response to a TV ad, you have something most salespeople never get: a person who wants to talk to you.
 They saw an ad, picked up the phone, and dialed.
 They're interested.

-The question is: what do you do with that opportunity?
+The question is what you do with that opportunity.

-Most sales training focuses on techniques—scripts, closes, objection handling.
+Most sales training focuses on techniques like scripts, closes, and objection handling.
 But the agents who consistently convert at high rates do something different.
 They focus on being genuinely helpful.
 They build real connections.
 They make the prospect feel heard and understood.

 This isn't soft, feel-good advice.
 It's the most effective sales strategy there is.

-Stephen Covey's principle—"Seek first to understand, then to be understood"—is the single most important concept in sales.
+The single most important habit in sales is also the simplest to describe and the hardest to actually do: understand the person before you try to sell them anything.
 Most agents get this backwards.
 They're so eager to present their product that they forget to find out what the prospect actually needs.

 You won't know unless you ask.
 And you won't ask the right questions unless you genuinely want to understand.